huihsin-chien/safmc_uwb/README.md

 # States

 built_coord_1, --> Anchor A v.s.
-TWR of Anchor B & C
+TWR of Anchor B & C & D

+build_coord_2, --> Anchor A & B v.s TWR of Anchor C & D

-build_coord_2, --> Anchor A & B v.s TWR of Anchor C ( after this we can get a 3D coordinate)
+build_coord_2, --> Anchor A & B & C v.s TWR of Anchor D( after this we can get a 3D coordinate)

-self_calibration --> Anchor A & B & C v.s.
+self_calibration --> Anchor A & B & C & D v.s.
 TWR of other Anchors ( After this we get all Anchors' position and hence self calibration cpmplete)

 flying --> All Anchors v.s TWR of Tags

 # TODO

 * [ ]  add class stateMchine into uwb_common